 What to teach the baby?

 how the baby behave around the dog is an integral part of introducing baby to Great Dane dog.
 Once the baby grows it becomes crucial to teach it how to behave with the dog.
-The infant and Dane interaction is partially based on child’s behavior.
-Let the baby understand what is allowed and what is not a favored attitude towards the dog.
+The infant and Dane interaction is partially based on child’s behaviour.
+Let the baby understand what is allowed and what is not a favoured attitude towards the dog.
 Although Great Dane dogs are ‘gentle giants’ yet the most amenable Dane has limited endurance.

 For example, infants must not be allowed to pester the Great Dane by pulling on its tail or ears.
 Its natural floppy ears appear attractive to the babies.